We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 • Games leave the library without much warning

 The best way to manage cost is to subscribe actively, not passively.
 Sign up when a game you want drops, binge it and a few others from the library, then consider canceling until the next big release.
-Microsoft makes this slightly annoying โ€” cancellation is straightforward online, but they push hard to keep you with retention offers โ€” but it's the smartest financial approach for moderate players.
+Cancellation is straightforward online, though Microsoft pushes hard to keep you with retention offers.
+For moderate players, active subscribing is the smartest financial approach.

 Subscribe if you: